 Hunters are responsible for disposing of deer entrails and/or carcasses recovered which have spoiled.
 Entrails are not to be placed near trails, parking areas, or in any other place easily visible by other users.

 Park in designated areas only.
 Failure to follow this rule will result in removal from the program.
 No motorized vehicles are allowed in these areas.
 A human-powered cart or aid from another individual is allowed.
 If another individual helps to remove a deer, they must stay with the permitted hunter and the deer at all times.
-If a hunter is hunting alone and requires assistance, contact the team leader for that area.
+If a hunter is hunting alone and requires assistance, contact the Team Leader for that area.

-If a hunter determines a deer was hit (blood or missing arrow) and does not locate the deer within Â½ hour of searching, contact Â the team leader for that area.
-In the event the deer is not recovered after substantial searching, contract a MetroParks ranger and file a deer non-recovery form and submit it to email@example.com as soon as practical.
+If a hunter determines a deer was hit (blood or missing arrow) and does not locate the deer within an hour of searching, contact the Team Leader for that area.
+In the event the deer is not recovered after substantial searching, the hunter must fill out a non-recovery form and submit it to email@example.com as soon as practical.
 This is especially important if the blood trail leaves the marked hunting area.
 There is no penalty for reporting a wounded deer but failure to report a wounded deer will result in removal from the program.
 Forms will be emailed with hunting permits.

-Non-hunting minors may accompany a permitted hunter but they may not carry a weapon or participate in the hunt.
+Non-hunting minors may accompany a permitted hunter, but they may not carry a weapon or participate in the hunt.
 They must remain with the permitted hunter at all times.

 Only limited clearing of shooting lanes is allowed and only by hand (no use of motorized equipment such as weed-eaters) and in such a way that the native trees and vegetation is not harmed.
 Honeysuckle and autumn olive may be removed regardless of size.
 It is unlawful to construct, place or use a permanent-type tree stand, or to place spikes, nails, wires or other metal objects into a tree to act as steps or to hold a tree stand on MetroParks property.
 Hunters are required to place a durable, waterproof, windproof name tag at the base of stands or inside of blinds left in the field.
 Stands or blinds without name tags will be confiscated.

-Archery season hours are one half hour before sunrise to one half hour after sunset.
-The official times for sunrise and sun set are found in the Ohio Division of Wildlife regulations.
-Be sure to use the times for Western Ohio.
+Archery season hours are one-half hour before sunrise to one-half hour after sunset.
+The official times for sunrise and sunset are found in the Ohio Division of Wildlife regulations.
+Be sure to use the times for western Ohio.

 There is a limited antlered harvest in each area.
 Hunters must harvest an antlerless deer first and then hunter will receive a permit from MetroParks to harvest an antlered deer.

-For additional antlerless or antlered deer harvests, hunters are required to call 937-277-4109 to report harvest and submit harvest report via email (Michael.email@example.com) or FAX (937-898-7466) as soon as possible.
+For additional antlerless or antlered deer harvests, hunters are required to submit a harvest report via email: email@example.com or FAX: 937-898-7466 as soon as possible.
 Note - FAX is only monitored during normal business hours.